-7. Larry MacDonald explains that it has been possible to outperform the market by trading based on Warren Buffet’s 13F filings.
+7. Larry MacDonald explains that it has been possible to outperform the market by trading based on Warren Buffet’s 13F filings (the web page with this story has disappeared since the time of writing).
 In the perverse world of investing, this probably means that it won’t work any more.

 8. Big Cajun Man’s Registered Disability Savings Plan (RDSP) saga continues.
 It seems that bank and government systems are not overly prepared for the RDSP.